noahlago/UFund/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the web application.

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

+* In our UI a user must first navigate to the log in page ad enter their log in information.
+After logging in an admin will be able to view and edit the inventory of needs in the inventory page.
+After logging in a user can view needs and add needs to their checkout from the invenetory page and checkout from their basket page.

 ### View Tier